TomCrypto/AntTweakBar.NET/README.md

  - fixed a few more bugs in the sample
  - added ObjectDisposedException safety
- - sealed a few more library classes
+ - sealed all classes and added validation events
  - updated to a new fancy readme file

 20 November 2014 (v0.4.1)